The Daily Dose/Monday, May 19, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is obliged to work at the hotel.
+The Diary of a Nobody – Sparrow has to scramble for a place to eat.
 Today’s Diary.

 ———